linuxserver/docker-manyfold/README.md

 ## Application Setup

 This container *requires* a separate Redis/Valkey instance to run.
-Sqlite is supported but we recommend an external postgresql database for better performance.
+Sqlite is supported but we recommend an external Postgres or MariaDB database for better performance.

-To generate keys for `SECRET_KEY_BASE` run `docker run --rm -it --entrypoint /bin/bash lscr.io/linuxserver/manyfold:latest generate-secret` once for each.
+To generate keys for `SECRET_KEY_BASE` you can run `docker run --rm -it --entrypoint /bin/bash lscr.io/linuxserver/manyfold:latest generate-secret`.

 You don't have to use `/libraries` and you're not limited to a single path, you can mount as many arbitrary paths as you like as long as you make sure the permissions match the user running the container.